Group Therapy Topics For Teens That Promote Connection And Personal Growth

 Teenagers and parents of teenagers often have incredibly busy schedules, which can make it feel difficult to make time for something like therapy on top of the many existing commitments you’re already juggling.
 In these cases, online therapy may be a convenient option, as it allows you to have therapy sessions wherever you have internet, eliminating the need for a commute, which may make it easier to schedule.
 Adults interested in online therapy can connect with a licensed therapist through BetterHelp, and teenagers interested in therapy may consider exploring Teen Counseling, which serves teens from 13-19 years old with the consent of a parent or guardian.

 Plus, research has found online therapy to be an effective option for a range of concerns, including teen mental health.
 For instance, one such study examined the effectiveness of an internet-based CBT (ICBT) program for low self-esteem in adolescents.
-It concluded that “ICBT can be effective for treating low self-esteem in adolescents, decrease depression and anxiety levels, and increasing quality of life”.
+It concluded that “ICBT can be effective for treating low self-esteem in adolescents, decreasing depression and anxiety levels, and increasing quality of life”.

 Takeaway